spacepy/spacepy/Doc/source/case_reeves_morley_friedel_2011.rst

 The first element of a Python list is numbered zero.

-:func:`range` returns a list of numbers, starting from 0, with the parameter specifying how many elements are in the list:
+:class:`range` returns a list of numbers, starting from 0, with the parameter specifying how many elements are in the list:

 >>> print(range(5))
 [0, 1, 2, 3, 4]